jarstingstall/jarstingstall.github.io/_posts/2015-05-17-getting-started-with-webpack-part-one.md

 $ webpack
 ```

-Not too exciting yet, but Webpack should have created a file at `public/bundle.js`, and if you load `public/index.html` in the browser you should see "Hello Webpack!" in your console.
+Nothing too exciting yet, but Webpack should have created a file at **public/bundle.js**.
+If you load **public/index.html** in a browser you should see "Hello Webpack!".

 ## CommonJS Module Loading